 Point 6315m was first climbed by Pete Thompson solo in July 1998 during an attempt on the then unclimbed Beka Brakai Chhok.
-Thompson climbed the Northeast Spur of Point 6315 from the Batura Glacier before climbing a short way up the Northwest Ridge of Beka Brakai Chhok central peak.
+Thompson climbed the northeast spur of Point 6315 from the Batura Glacier before climbing a short way up the northwest ridge of Beka Brakai Chhok central peak.
 The convoluted knife-edge ridge proved too difficult for a solo climb.
-After a number of other attempts, Beka Brakai Chhok was finally climbed on 1 August 2008 by Simone Moro and Herve Barmasse from the Baltar Glacier.
+Beka Brakai Chhok central peak remains unclimbed although Beka Brakai Chhok South was climbed on 1st August 2008 by Simone Moro and Herve Barmasse from the Baltar Glacier.

 Apart from an ascent of Seiri Porkush at the far western end of the Batura Glacier, the line on Point 6315m appears to be the only other route to the crest of the Batura Wall from the Batura Glacier.
 Five climbers died during an early attempt on Batura I from this side and the great ice flows descending from the wall to the glacier are not conducive to climbing.

 The nearest international airport is Islamabad.
 PIA flies daily from Islamabad to Gilgit, the biggest town in the Northern Areas.
 The flights are sometimes cancelled at short notice due to bad weather.